The user object

 istrue

 .
-This means that if this user is linked to another user, this user's primary user ID will NOT change. - This user has just two login methods (email password and third party).
+This means that if this user links to another user, this user's primary user ID does not change. - This user has two login methods (email password and third party).
 The top level

 timeJoined